fraserw/trippy/README.md

     python -c "from trippy import MCMCfit"

-NOTE: Currently no internal tests have been written.
-This will eventually change of course.
+## Internal (unit) tests

+Once you have installed trippy, please run

+    python test.py

+in the tests directory.
+This will run 23 separate tests to confirm that your install is functional.
+If something fails, contact Wes!